Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 This Website shares information about the Municipality of Chatham-Kent's Diversity, Equity, Inclusion, and Justice (DEIJ) Strategy.

-Click on the image below to view an electronic calendar of important days in May 2024.
+Click on the images below to view an electronic calendar of important days in April 2025.
 Click on the text to open a link to learn more.

 If you are printing the calendar, please use Legal size paper.